-The balance between parental controls and trusting rangatahi to game safely will likely change again during this time.
-We recommend rangatahi start to build their knowledge of safety tools, so they have some control over the content and interactions they are exposed to when gaming.
+The balance between parental controls and trusting your child to game safely will likely change again during this time.
+We recommend children start to build their knowledge of safety tools, so they have some control over the content and interactions they are exposed to when gaming.